 Which means it’s important when moving to the cloud to conduct application-centric migrations and transformations that capture this type of information and determine information such as business criticality.

-Indeed, it was in part for this reason that we created our AppScore product to capture, assess and plan at the application level in order to ensure successful cloud adoptions.
+Indeed, it was in part for this reason that we use the AppScore platform to capture, assess and plan at the application level in order to ensure successful cloud adoptions.

 It’s also important to realize that putting an application or service in the cloud doesn’t free you from the responsibility of keep it running: standard, well established principles of redundancy and resilience still need to be applied.
 That means you need a disaster recovery plan in place that’s tested and proven.